bwalshe/simple_http_server/README.md

 I work in a company that provides a real-time, machine learning, fraud detection product.
 The phrase *real-time* gets thrown around a lot these days, and I have heard it used to describe systems that produce results within a second or two.
-For us though, it has quite a specific definition - *real-time* means that clients will connect to our system, send a request, and expect a response back on the same connection within X milliseconds.
+For us though, it has a very specific definition - *real-time* means that clients will connect to our system, send a request, and expect a response back on the same connection within X milliseconds.
 If it takes any longer, then we will probably be in breach of some SLA and could